reportportal/docs/src/md/src/GettingStarted/CreationOfProjectAndAddingUsers.md

 7. A user needs to fill in the registration form and click the "Register" button to complete the registration.

+#### Assign user to the project

+Perform the following steps:

+1. Login into the ReportPortal as a user with ADMINISTRATOR project role.

+2. Then click the 'All users page' icon on the project page.

+3. Click on Project name near a user name

+4. Click on 'Add project'

+5. Type first 3 symbols of needed project and choose project from the proposed list

+6. Choose a project role (Member by default)

+7. Click on stick

+8. The new assignment  will be automatically saved.

 #### Edit project role